mpkondrashin/inspection/README.md

 | Data not found                                              | Wrong AWS Region                                                            |
 | HTTP request: Get "...": dial tcp: lookup ...: no such host | Nonexistent region or missing Internet connection                           |
 | Missing ...                                                 | Given option is missing in config.yaml, environment, and commandline        |

+## Use as AWS Lambda

+To run inspection as Lambda on your AWS account, (deploy following Cloud Formation stack)[https://mpkondrashin-lambdastorage.s3.amazonaws.com/gh/deploy.html].
+After deployment will finish, run Lambda manualy using Test button.
+Each Lambda run will switch inspection on and off.